11 Top-Rated Attractions & Things to Do in Hershey, PA

 Address: 100 West Hersheypark Drive, Hershey, Pennsylvania

-2 Hershey's Chocolate World
+2. Hershey's Chocolate World

 A visit to Hershey is not complete without a stop at Hershey's Chocolate World.
-It is an exploration into everything chocolate with an indulgent ending of free samples.
-Learn about the evolution of chocolate from the cocoa bean to candy on the Hershey's Chocolate Tour complete with the sights and smells you might expect.
+It is one of the best places to visit in Hershey because of the in-depth exploration into everything chocolate, with an indulgent ending of free samples.
+Learn about the evolution of chocolate from the cocoa bean to candy on the Hershey's Chocolate Tour, complete with the sights and smells you might expect.

 Address: 101 Chocolate World Way, Hershey, Pennsylvania

-3 Hershey Gardens
+3. Hershey Gardens

 The only scene in Hershey more impressive than the chocolate treats at every turn is the beauty of Hershey Gardens.
 The 23-acre botanical gardens welcome you with the stunning Milton & Catherine Hershey Conservatory, which sets the tone for your visit.
 The potted palm trees and stained-glass butterflies are your preview to an elegant presentation of hundreds of plant species.

 Address: 170 Hotel Road, Hershey, Pennsylvania

-4 Antique Automobile Club of America
+4. Antique Automobile Club of America

 The museum features nearly 100 vehicles on display, ranging from classic cars to trucks and buses.
 Some of the most interesting exhibits include an 1896 Ford Quadricycle and a 1905 Cadillac Model E Runabout.
-One of the newest exhibits is an assembly line experience, where you can get a feel for how automobile production has evolved through the decades.
+The museum has several interactive experiences, like a hands-on assembly line, where you can get a feel for how automobile production has evolved through the decades.

 Address: 161 Museum Drive, Hershey, Pennsylvania

 As you stroll through the 11-acre park, you will experience habitats that support the native species, including Eastern Woodlands, Big Sky County, and Southern Swamps.
 Admission to ZooAmerica is included with a ticket to Hersheypark, so it's a great way to check out both in one visit to Hershey.

 Address: 201 Park Avenue, Hershey, Pennsylvania

-6 Hershey Story Museum
+6. Hershey Story Museum

-The delicious part of the museum is in the Tastings room, where you get a geography lesson on the world's best growing regions for cocoa beans and taste drinking chocolate from different countries.
+The delicious part of the museum is the Tastings room, where you get a geography lesson on the world's best growing regions for cocoa beans and taste drinking chocolate from different countries.
 If you need to balance the chocolate tastings with food, stop by the Pantry Café for lunch or a snack.

 Address: 63 West Chocolate Avenue, Hershey, Pennsylvania

-7 Hershey Trolley Works
+7. Hershey Trolley Works

 One of the most relaxing ways to explore the town of Hershey and its history is on a trolley tour with Hershey Trolley Works.
 The ride is entertaining, with a conductor who has likely been in the area for many years (most of them have).
 You pass through the town of Hershey and many of the main sites in the area.

 Address: 251 Park Boulevard, Hershey, Pennsylvania

-8 Hershey Theatre
+8. Hershey Theatre

 The restored performing arts theater was built in the early 1900s and still has the same charm today.
 Check out the touring shows before your visit and plan for an evening out.
 There are a dozen restaurants near the theater, so it is easy to grab a bite within walking distance before the show.

 Address: 15 E. Caracas Avenue, Hershey, Pennsylvania

-9 The Spa at The Hotel Hershey
+9. The Spa at The Hotel Hershey

 The quiet sitting room has fresh chocolate bread and refreshments while you wait for your next treatment, and the aromatherapy waiting room will clear your senses as you de-stress in the peaceful environment.
 While the Spa has a signature chocolate collection of products and treatments, seasonal and customized treatments are also available.
 For the most relaxing visit, plan a day at the spa combined with a healthy and relaxing lunch.

 Address: 100 Hotel Road, Hershey, Pennsylvania

-10 Hersheypark Stadium
+10. Hersheypark Stadium